MicrosoftDocs/azure-devops-docs/docs/test/run-manual-tests.md

    ![Bugs logged](_img/run-manual-tests/RunTest_5.png)

 1. When you've run all your tests, save the results and close Test Runner.
-   All the test results are stored in VSTS.
+   All the test results are stored in Azure DevOps.
    [How do I resume testing, or run one or more tests again?](reference-qa.md#qanda)

 1. View the testing status for your test suite.